 Xander:Giles?
 Everyone, it's Giles!
 With a chainsaw!

 John Woo's TV series Once A Thief (in turn itself a remake of his own movie of the same name) features a 'parody' episode filled to the brim with intentionally absurd situations, one of which involves a lightsaber-style duel involving chainsaws.
 That's right, complete with clashes and sparks flying and all that jazz.
-This troper thinks that particular scene is concentrated awesome.
+That particular scene is concentrated awesome.